-(If inspection element is Not Applicable, select n/a) Y N ? n/a PERSONAL PROTECTIVE EQUIPMENT 19.
+(If inspection element is Not Applicable, select n/a) Y Ν ? n/a PERSONAL PROTECTIVE EQUIPMENT 19.
 Gloves: The pharmacy is using appropriate gloves for the activities conducted.
-Chemotherapy gloves meet ASTM standard D6978 (or its successor) and are resistant to cleaning agents used). ☐ Chemotherapy gloves are powder-free. ☐ Chemotherapy gloves are inspected for physical defects before use and defective gloves (e.g., pin holes, tears, weak spots) are discarded. ☐ Chemotherapy gloves are changed when torn, punctured, or contaminated.
-20. Gowns: The pharmacy is using appropriate gowns for the activities conducted (if required based on assessment of risk). ☐ Gowns are disposable. ☐ Gowns resist permeability of HDs and are not laboratory coats, surgical scrubs, or isolation gowns (selected based on HDs handled). ☐ Gowns close in the back, are long sleeved, and have closed cuffs that are elastic or knit. ☐ Gowns do not have seams or closures that will allow HDs to pass through. ☐ Gowns worn in HD areas are not worn to other areas.
-21. Eye and Face Protection: The pharmacy is using appropriate eye and face PPE protection for the activities conducted (based on assessment of risk that HDs are irritating to the eyes and mucous membranes, where there is risk of spills or splashes when working outside of a C-PEC), if required. ☐ If a risk to eyes, goggles (or a full-face respirator) are worn.
-Eyeglasses or safety glasses with side shields are not substituted for goggles. ☐ If a risk to face and eyes, goggles plus a face shield (or a full-face respirator) are worn.
+Chemotherapy gloves meet ASTM standard D6978 (or its successor) and are resistant to cleaning agents used).
+Chemotherapy gloves are powder-free.
+Chemotherapy gloves are inspected for physical defects before use and defective gloves (e.g., pin holes, tears, weak spots) are discarded.
+Chemotherapy gloves are changed when torn, punctured, or contaminated.
+20. Gowns: The pharmacy is using appropriate gowns for the activities conducted (if required based on assessment of risk).
+Gowns are disposable.
+Gowns resist permeability of HDs and are not laboratory coats, surgical scrubs, or isolation gowns (selected based on HDs handled).
+Gowns close in the back, are long sleeved, and have closed cuffs that are elastic or knit.
+Gowns do not have seams or closures that will allow HDs to pass through.
+Gowns worn in HD areas are not worn to other areas.
+21. Eye and Face Protection: The pharmacy is using appropriate eye and face PPE protection for the activities conducted (based on assessment of risk that HDs are irritating to the eyes and mucous membranes, where there is risk of spills or splashes when working outside of a C-PEC), if required. □ If a risk to eyes, goggles (or a full-face respirator) are worn.
+Eyeglasses or safety glasses with side shields are not substituted for goggles. □ If a risk to face and eyes, goggles plus a face shield (or a full-face respirator) are worn.
 (Face shields are not worn alone.)
 22. Respiratory Protection: The pharmacy is using appropriate respiratory PPE protection for the activities conducted (receiving, transport, and waste disposal) based on assessment of risk based on type of HD and type of activity, if required.
-Surgical masks are not used as PPE when respiratory protection is needed.
-23. Disposal of Used PPE: Is all PPE worn during handling of HDs considered contaminated with at least trace quantities? ☐ Worn PPE is placed in an appropriate HD waste container. ☐ Disposable PPE is NOT reused. ☐ Reusable PPE is decontaminated and cleaned after each use.
+23. Disposal of Used PPE: Is all PPE worn during handling of HDs considered contaminated with at least trace quantities?
+Worn PPE is placed in an appropriate HD waste container.
+Disposable PPE is NOT reused.
+Reusable PPE is decontaminated and cleaned after each use.
 FACILITIES AND ENGINEERING CONTROLS 24.
-There are designated HD areas for all of the following: ☐ Receiving and unpacking of HDs ☐ Storage of HDs 25.
-Receipt: Are HDs received and unpacked (removed from external shipping containers) in an appropriate environment?
-Describe □ Antineoplastics are unpacked in an area with air pressure relative to surrounding areas that is either neutral or negative pressure 26.
-Storage: Are HDs stored in a manner to minimize accidental exposure?
-Describe ☐ HDs are stored in a manner to minimize breakage and spillage.
-RECEIVING 27.
-HDs are delivered to the HD storage area immediately after unpacking.
-28. A spill kit is readily accessible in the receiving area.
-29. Containers are visually examined for signs of damage or breakage prior to opening.
-30. If a shipping container appears damaged and does not need to be opened, it is sealed, enclosed in an impervious container, labeled "Hazardous" on the outside, and returned to the supplier after contact or disposed of as hazardous waste.
-31. If a damaged shipping container must be opened, it is done so according to SOPs, to include sealing the container in plastic or impervious container removing and wiping the outside of the undamaged items with disposable wipes, resealing the damaged items in an impervious container and marking it "Hazardous", returning it to the supplier after contact or disposing as hazardous waste, and deactivating, decontaminating, and cleaning the receiving area 32.
+There are designated HD areas for Receipt : Are HDs received and unpacked (removed from external shipping containers) in an appropriate environment?
+Antineoplastics are unpacked in an area with air pressure relative to surrounding areas that is either: 25.
+There are designated HD areas for Storage: Are HDs stored in a manner to minimize accidental exposure?
+Describe: 26.
+RECEIVING HDs are delivered to the HD storage area immediately after unpacking.
+27. A spill kit is readily accessible in the receiving area.
+28. Containers are visually examined for signs of damage or breakage prior to opening.
+29. If a shipping container appears damaged and does not need to be opened, it is sealed, enclosed in an impervious container, labeled "Hazardous" on the outside, and returned to the supplier after contact or disposed of as hazardous waste.
+30. If a damaged shipping container must be opened, it is done so according to SOPs, to include sealing the container in plastic or impervious container removing and wiping the outside of the undamaged items with disposable wipes, resealing the damaged items in an impervious container and marking it "Hazardous", returning it to the supplier after contact or disposing as hazardous waste, and deactivating, decontaminating, and cleaning the receiving area 31.
 Damaged packages are considered spills and reported to the designated person(s).
 List last date of damaged package receipt.
 List Date: